mariocastrogama/VAMOOS/README.md

 Please if you use it use the proper reference

-Castro-Gama, M. (2017) Visual Analytics for MOO Solutions, A MATLAB Open Library.
-DOI: 10.5281/zenodo.597449 Castro-Gama, M. Lanfranchi, E.A., Marelli, F., and Jonoski, A. (2017) Avoiding Myopic Decision Making In Water Supply Operation.
+- Castro-Gama, M. (2017) Visual Analytics for MOO Solutions, A MATLAB Open Library.
+Zenodo.
+DOI: 10.5281/zenodo.597449
+- Castro-Gama, M. Lanfranchi, E.A., Marelli, F., and Jonoski, A. (2017) Avoiding Myopic Decision Making In Water Supply Operation.
 Servizi a Rete 2017(3)47-48.
 ISSN 2499-6688.
 (In Italian)